cloudfoundry/docs-bosh/content/resurrector.md

 ---
 ## Enabling the Resurrector with Resurrection Config {: #enable-with-resurrection-config }

+!!! tip "Beta Feature"
+    This `resurrection` config method was first introduced in [v267.2.0](https://github.com/cloudfoundry/bosh/releases/tag/v267.2).
+We currently do not migrate existing resurrection state to this new configuration method, but are considering it as we improve the UX around this feature.
+Until we resolve that and because this may cause surprising behaviors with existing `update-resurrection` commands, test with caution.

 It is possible to configure resurrection based on deployments and instance group names using a Resurrection Configuration file.
 These files override default resurrection behavior and instruct the BOSH director to resurrect (or not) based on the deployment and instance group names.

 If you create a file `resurrection.yml` like this, for example: